ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

     This disables crucial popups (for example prompts to save files, overwrite data etc.).
     Ensure that this is the desired behaviour.

-The demo function will define a range of values for the :code:`tooth_width`, run a Steady State Thermal calculation and get the average winding temperature for each.
+The demo function defines a range of values for the :code:`tooth_width`, run a Steady State Thermal calculation and get the average winding temperature for each.
-The results will be shown in the Message Display window.
+Results are shown in the Message Display window.
 The last line of the function restores the message dialog again.